lucapompei/ReactiveRest/README.md

     // Call API handling error
     ReactiveAPI.call(httpRequest, consumerOnSuccess, consumerOnError);

-    // Call API handling error and specifying the maximum attempts to use if an error occursù ReactiveAPI.call(httpRequest, consumerOnSuccess, consumerOnError, 3);
+    // Call API handling error and specifying the maximum attempts to use if an error occurs ReactiveAPI.call(httpRequest, consumerOnSuccess, consumerOnError, 3);
     ```